Gilbert787/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This directory contains all files for my shell variables and expansions project.
+This directory contains all files for shell variables and expansions